 In October 2015, Felarca sought permission to take students to a San Francisco immigration court to observe the hearing of a woman who was seeking asylum in the U.S. In making her request, Felarca failed to inform her School District that her activist organization, BAMN, was involved in advocacy work for that particular case.
 The District ultimately denied Felarca's request, but Felarca attended the asylum hearing anyway.
 Moreover, she was interviewed on television during the event.

 On June 26, 2016, Felarca and BAMN led some 400 protesters in a series of pre-planned attacks against a group of approximately 30 members of the white-supremacist Traditionalist Workers Party (TWP) who were scheduled to hold a rally on the steps of the California State Capitol Building in Sacramento.
 The rally never took place, however, because Felarca and her comrades violently assaulted them with their fists as well as clubs, rocks, and pepper spray.
-By the time the mayhem was over, numerous people had been injured, including two who were critically wounded.
+By the time the mayhem was over, numerous people had been injured, including ten who had to be hospitalized, some with stab wounds.
 Felarca, at one point, shoved a TWP member and repeatedly shouted “Get the f**k off our streets!”
 Within a few moments, several of Felarca's male accomplices tackled that individual and viciously beat him.

 “This is not about free speech,” Felarca said of Yiannopoulos’s speaking tour.
 “These are not people who are interested in any genuine debate.
 They hide behind that hypocritically to try to shut up and put in our places women or Muslims or minorities or oppressed groups.
 But what they are really trying to do is they’re trying to assert their power, threaten us, intimidate us, rape us, kill us....
 I promise you, if we work together and we stay united, we can … shut this fu**er [Yiannopoulos] down, we can get rid of Donald Trump.”